barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 This is arguably the most difficult concept of all discussed here.
 Probably the reason is its illusory simplicity.
 Indeed, looking at `A` letter we know that it maps to decimal code `65`.
-Every even non-american keyboard has such a key and consoles knowns how to depict this letter from `65` code in memory or read from a file.
+Every even non-american keyboard has such a key and console knows how to depict this letter from `65` code in memory or read from a file.
 Why to complicate simple things?

 And indeed mainstream computer languages before 90's did not make much deal of characters and used a byte for one and bytearray for strings.
 How do they call it - [ASCII](http://en.wikipedia.org/wiki/ASCII).
 But wait, ASCII encodes only 128 characters, not 256 and you have other languages than English.
 Hmmm.
-Yes, now we mostly work with [Unicode](http://en.wikipedia.org/wiki/Unicode), which cover most alphabets and other symbols, latest versions more than 110,000.
-And this number is far beyond ability of one single byte.
+Yes, now we mostly work with [Unicode](http://en.wikipedia.org/wiki/Unicode).
+It covers most alphabets and other symbols; latest versions describe more than 110,000 characters.
+And this number is far beyond the ability of one single byte.

 The story begins with the term *charset* - or code page, or charmap.
-It enlists characters in our domain and gives their numbers - encoding.
-Some characters, like `\n` end-of-line are functional and not printable.
-Others even not used in textual files at all.
-There are many extensions of ASCII encoding national letters and symbols with numbers 128-255 giving perfect fit to one byte code.
+It enlists characters in our domain and gives each of one a number.
+Some characters, like `\n` - end-of-line, are functional and not printable.
+Others does not appear in textual files at all.
+There are many extensions of ASCII encoding to national letters and symbols with numbers 128-255 giving perfect fit to one byte code.
-But in case of Unicode domain is significantly larger and in general 4 bytes are used. *Encodings* define how to save Unicode character in file.
+But, in case of Unicode, the domain is significantly larger and in general 4 bytes are used. *Encodings* define how to save Unicode characters in a file.
 [UTF-8](http://en.wikipedia.org/wiki/UTF-8) is the dominant encoding in Internet.